codesworth/LiteralExtensions/README.md

 # LiteralExtensions
 A Simple Swift Helper Library providing extensions on Types to be used with Literals

-LiteralExtensions as its name suggest is an extension on some Swift standard Library structs that comforms to ExpressibleBy{Type}Literal
+LiteralExtensions as its name suggest is an extension on some Swift standard Library structs that conforms to ExpressibleBy{Type}Literal

 Its is a simple and efficient way to work along aside some standard library types by passing literals to it instead of verbose initializers